 You’d shop for a provider that would perform a gall bladder surgery for $22,000 or less.
 If the provider charges more, you can either negotiate the price, find another provider or pay the difference out-of-pocket if you really like that provider.
 Isn’t that how everything else works?
-Why should healthcare be any different?
-We, the people, must be part of the solution in helping to keep healthcare costs down – it won’t happen on it’s own.
-If the providers post their prices and we shop them, just as we would shop anything else, healthcare costs would come down and as a result, the cost of health insurance would come down as well.
+Why should health care be any different?
+If the providers publish the prices they charge for their services – and the insurance carriers publish what they’ll pay for those services, consumers will start price shopping their healthcare, the system will become more competitive and the cost of health care will come down.
+And when the cost of health care comes down, then the cost of health insurance will follow.
+And by the way, this will eliminate the need for provider networks – so every provider will be “in-network”!

 Author: neil steinman